 Related: The 7 Best Mutual Funds for Beginners

-Emerging markets have really struggled over the past decade, and the COVID pandemic didn’t help.
-And tightening monetary policy from the Federal Reserve and other major central banks also tends to hit emerging markets particularly hard.
-So, you might want to start small when investing in emerging markets, then gradually build your position over time.
-But if you believe in the long-term growth prospects of the developing world, it certainly makes sense to have exposure here.
+Emerging markets really struggled over the past decade, and the COVID pandemic didn’t help.
+But they’ve been doing better in recent years thanks to loosening monetary policy from the federal Reserve and other major central banks.
+If you believe in the long-term growth prospects of the developing world, it certainly makes sense to have exposure here.
+However, you might want to start small when investing in emerging markets, then gradually build your position over time.

 Featured Financial Products